59 Health Symptoms You Should Never Ignore

 Feeling momentarily faint when you stand up is usually due to a drop in blood pressure.
 For some folks, that’s their normal physiology, but for others, it’s a sign of a problem.
 Things like dehydration or medication side effects are easy to correct.
 But Brett Belchetz, MD, a Toronto ER physician and the co-founder and CEO of Maple, an online medical-care service, says: “You can also have low blood pressure from cardiac problems, infections or neurological disorders.”
 Light-headedness may be a sign you’re anemic, perhaps from heavy periods or gastrointestinal bleeding.

 Have you been compared to a buzz saw?
 You could have obstructive sleep apnea, in which the muscles in the back of your throat relax as you sleep, allowing your airway to close.
-More than a quarter of undiagnosed Canadians fit the high-risk profile, which includes three or more contributing factors, such as high blood pressure and obesity.
 Sleep apnea can lead to dangerously low levels of oxygen in the bloodstream, raising the odds of additional problems, such as irregular heart rhythms, and worsening the effects of coronary artery disease.
 “The good news is that there are treatments, like CPAP (continuous positive airway pressure) machines, surgical and laser procedures, and oral devices that can hold the airway open,” says Dr. Belchetz.
-Don’t ignore these 9 other signs of sleep apnea.

 Vomiting or diarrhea